masudrana101/masudrana101/README.md

 # About Me

-I'm Masud Rana, a passionate computer science enthusiast who recently earned a Bachelor of Science degree in Computer Science and Engineering (CSE).
+I'm Masud Rana, a passionate computer science enthusiast who earned a Bachelor of Science degree in Computer Science and Engineering (CSE).
 My love for programming has been a driving force throughout my academic journey.
 I find immense joy and fulfillment in writing code and creating innovative solutions to real-world problems.

 Currently, my focus lies in the world of web development, particularly in the realm of JavaScript,React.
 I am dedicated to honing my skills and knowledge in this versatile library, which allows me to craft seamless and visually appealing cross-platform web development.